LaRyder/LaurenRyderResume/README.md

   padding: 14px 16px;
   text-decoration: none;
 }
-/* Create three unequal columns that floats next to each other */ .column {
+/* Create two unequal columns that floats next to each other */ .column {
   float: left;
   padding: 10px;